ANU-RSES-Education/EMSC-4033-2022-assignment-Group3/report/report.md

 9/5/22
 - approved pull requests from Lucas and Ana.
 Helped eachother with the terminal in Jupyter to push and pull from GitHub and troubleshoot some errors occuring in the terminal.

+16/5/22
+- raised some issues and approved pull requests.

+18/5/22
+- approved pull requests and made pull request reviews.

 **Ana**
 2/5/22
 - closed previously raised issue #1 and added comments on issue #9.